dudals-jung/Arduino-M5Stack_BME280_PMS7003/README.md

 I don't have smd parts in home, so no pull up, no pull down. if you have parts, you can apply them.
 I have not yet machined a hole in the case.

+if you want Save to SD Card, WIFI transmit....
+Yes, You can do it.